rgodha24/aoc-template/README.md

 cd into the generated directory

-run pnpm test:ui to view the tests. to see the answer that your code generated for the main input, go to the console on the ui.
+run pnpm dev to view the tests. to see the answer that your code generated for the main input, go to the console on the ui.